-The Council noted that STACFIS had not been able to provide advice for management in 1983 of the shrimp stocks in Subareas 0 and 1 and gested for this purpose.
-The Council ment in 1983 of the capelin stocks in than that provided at the present meeting were considered necessary.
+The Council noted that STACFIS had not been able to provide advice for management in 1983 of the shrimp stocks in Subareas 0 and 1 and off East Greenland and that a meeting early in 1983 was suggested for this purpose.
+The Council also noted that STACFIS could provide better advice for management in 1983 of the capelin stocks in Subareas 2 and 3 at a meeting in early 1983 if better advice than that provided at the present meeting was considered necessary.
 Furthermore, the Council noted that STACFIS could not at the present meeting, for reasons given above, adequately deal with the Canadian request for advice on the seal stocks.
 It was agreed that these matters be considered at the September 1982 Meeting, when mid-term meeting dates would be decided.

-3. Regular Meetings in June 1983 and June 1984
+Main Scientific Meetings in June 1983 and June 1984

-In view of the difficulty encountered by the Secretariat in arranging meeting facilities in June, it was agreed that the Regular Meeting in 1983 be held during 8-23 June and in 1984 during 6-21 June.
+In view of the difficulty encountered by the Secretariat in arranging meeting facilities in June, it was agreed that the Main Scientific Meeting in 1983 be held during 8-23 June and in 1984 during 6-21 June.